tiny-pilot/tinypilot/CONTRIBUTING.md

 <my-component style="--offset-top: 3rem">
 ```

-### Naming DOM elements
+### Referencing DOM elements

+In short, if your component has multiple [states](#state-changes) then prefer to reference an element using the `class` attribute to avoid naming conflicts.
+Otherwise, reference an element using the `id` attribute as needed.

-In order to select a DOM element using JavaScript, we need to first name the element using the `id` or `class` attribute.
+More verbosely, in order to reference a DOM element using JavaScript, we need to first name the element using the `id` or `class` attribute.

 For example, say we have a component that creates a user: